haoxins/haoxins.github.io/archived/2021-istio-in-action.md

 * Using *`Kiali`* we can perform a quick
   *validation* of the configuration.

+* The ***Kiali validations*** are helpful and should be one of the first stops when your workloads are not behaving according to your expectation.
+  - **Kiali validations** 赞!
+* The next stop is to use *istioctl* which provides another set of validations.

+* The *Envoy Administration dashboard* is accessible for every service proxy on port `15000`.

+* The *`istioctl proxy-config`* command enables us to retrieve and filter the proxy configuration of a workload based on the *Envoy xDS APIs*, where each subcommand is appropriately named:
+  - *`cluster`* - Retrieves cluster configuration
+  - *`endpoint`* - Retrieves endpoint configuration
+  - *`listener`* - Retrieves listener configuration
+  - *`route`* - Retrieves route configuration
+  - *`secret`* - Retrieves secret configuration

 ## Performance tuning the control plane

 ## Scaling Istio in your organization